Accruent/jiragen/jiragen-cli/README.md

 ## Installation

 Download the binary (located in the releases section of the GitHub repo) and run it on the command line.
+Alternatively if you already have Rust installed, you can run `cargo install jiragen-cli`.

 ## Usage